Frequently asked questions

 I'm a passholder.
 How do the festival passes work?

 Depending on the pass level, passholders do not need a ticket to attend screenings and events.
-Passes, however, do not guarantee a seat, and it is recommended passholders arrive 30 minutes prior to a screening start time.
-Passholders arriving later than 15 minutes prior to a screening start time for the festival's most popular events may not be seated.
-Passholders also receive priority entry via the passholder line, which is admitted first into the theater once doors open — typically 30 minutes prior to the event's start.
+Passes, however, do not guarantee a seat, and it is recommended passholders arrive at least 30 minutes prior to a screening start time.
+Passholders arriving later than 30 minutes prior to a screening start time for the festival's most popular events may not be seated.
+Passholders also receive priority entry via the passholder line, which is admitted first into the theater once doors open — typically 30-45 minutes prior to the event's start.

 How do I buy tickets?